devalab/SynFormer/README.md

 # SynFormer
-Am encoder-decoder transformer model that models retrosynthetic analysis along with novel metrics for evaluation.
+An encoder-decoder transformer model that models retrosynthetic analysis along with novel metrics for evaluation.